Christmas Markets and Fairs in Wales

-Christmas markets are popping up all over Wales.
+Christmas markets are popping up all over Wales during November and December.
 The scent of mulled wine and roasting chestnuts fills the air.
 Artisan food producers and craftspeople are donning seasonal knitwear and filling their stalls with tempting goodies.
 Santa is in his grotto, checking his list to see if you’ve been naughty or – we confidently predict - nice.
 Let the festivities begin!
 Here’s just a selection of the many markets, fairs and seasonal shopping opportunities coming your way…

-Every shop, boutique, gallery, café, bar and pub throws opens its doors until late at Llandeilo’s annual Festival of the Senses.
+Every shop, boutique, gallery, café, bar and pub throws opens its doors until late at Llandeilo’s annual Festival of the Senses, held in mid November.
 It’s become hugely popular locally, drawing in thousands of revellers to enjoy not just the shopping experience, but also live entertainment, fireworks, and the arrival of Santa’s sleigh.
 And as if that’s not enough, the winner of this year’s Tywi’s Got Talent competition will be performing.

 The Hay Festival people are running a mini-version of their iconic event over this Winter Weekend, with the usual high-quality literary and musical fare.
 Quite apart from that, there are lots of Christmassy happenings in the town.
 On Friday the lights are turned on, with local choirs, mulled wine and mince pies, and late opening for shops selling Christmas treats.
 On Saturday the Hay Food Festival takes place in the Market Square, with more than 40 exhibitors, music, crafts, and a guest appearance by Santa.
 On Sunday, clothing and costume treasures are up for grabs at the Vintage Fair.
 There’ll be entertainment by local brass bands, choirs and folk musicians all weekend.

-Filling the high street with Christmas festivities is the Bargoed Winter Fair.
-This free event serves up a giant Christmas pudding-sized portion of stalls, selling everything from scrumptious chocolates to jewellery and unique Christmas decorations.
+Filling the high street with Christmas festivities is the Bargoed Winter Fair, held towards the end of November This free event serves up a giant Christmas pudding-sized portion of stalls, selling everything from scrumptious chocolates to jewellery and unique Christmas decorations.
 There will also be funfair rides and children’s activities, Santa’s real reindeers, falconry, donkeys and street entertainment.

 The Vale of Glamorgan’s chichiest, boutiquiest (not a real word) town kicks off Christmas with this annual Reindeer Parade, held on the last Sunday of November.
 Father Christmas is pulled by live reindeer down High Street, accompanied by a mass of festive elves.
 The Christmas lights are switched on, fireworks are discharged, and several thousand revellers retire to the boutiques to give the plastic a good thrashing, and/or the local pubs and restaurants to celebrate the official start to the festive season.